dfrechdev/create-apex-js-app/README.md

 npx create-apex-js-app myApp -t git+ssh://git@my-local-git-url:myLocalTemplate.git#0.1.4
 ```

-Please note, that while it is a possibility to install from a gib repository by calling "gituser/repository" only, this notation can not be used here.
-You must provide the full git url as shown above.
+Please note, that while it is a possibility to install a project from a github repository like "gituser/repository", this notation can not be used here at this point.
+You must provide the full git url as shown above in order to assure that the template is loaded correctly.

 Check below section for more details on how to [create your own template](#create-your-own-template) .